xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 In this case we're setting up the registry to be reachable over the Management network (and over the same subnet).
 For this, you don't need to set the TPA IP.

-Again, set up the connected devbox to host the registry.
+Set up the connected devbox to host the registry.
 The steps are again garnered from here: <https://docs.docker.com/registry/deploying/>

 In the end, you'll have a registry running on port 5000: